.jpg)

 Blackouts:

-Third part (year 1984) starts with "Light: it slammed into my eyes like fists".
+The third part (year 1984) starts with "Light: it slammed into my eyes like fists".
 But we soon learn that he'd just awoken after a binge drinking (the air reeked of alcohol).
-Still this can be at least partly considered as unconscious as we all know how bad those hangovers can be, right?
+Still, this can be at least partly considered as unconscious, as we all know how bad those hangovers can be, right?

 Vicky, the Scottish nurse and LaVerne, his lifelong friend/partner